Rugby League world flush with praise for Walsh

 The NRLW Grand Final will kick off first, with the Brisbane Broncos taking on the Sydney Roosters at 4:00 pm, followed by the men’s game at 7:30 pm, where the Melbourne Storm will compete against the Brisbane Broncos.

-Main image by Jason L/Wikimedia.
+Main image by Sam Lawrence.